Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Discussion

 \section{Discussion}

-We consider multiple scenarios to explain the origin of dust emission in Section \ref{sec:4.1}.
-Spectral model fits of the optical spectra in the photospheric phase between days 12 and 71 are presented in Section \ref{sec:4.2}, and velocity profiles of the observed line features in Section \ref{sec:4.3}.
-Bolometric light-curve modeling and additional power sources are discussed in Section \ref{sec:4.4.1} and Section \ref{sec:4.4.2}, respectively.
+Spectral model fits of the optical spectra in the photospheric phase between days 12 and 71 are presented in Section \ref{sec:4.1}, and velocity profiles of the observed line features in Section \ref{sec:4.2}.
+We model the bolometric light curve to identify potential sources of the observed late-time emission in Section \ref{sec:4.3}.
+We consider multiple scenarios to explain the origin of dust emission in Section \ref{sec:4.4}.